 Our capital allocation strategy is to maintain adequate liquidity to prioritize investments in opportunities to profitably grow our business and maintain current operations, then to return excess cash to shareholders through our repurchase programs.
-Our quarter-end cash and cash equivalents balance was \$88.7 million compared to \$61.7 million at the end of the first quarter of 2022.
+Our quarter-end cash and cash equivalents balance was \$59.3 million compared to cash and cash equivalents of \$65.8 million at the end of the second quarter last year.
 Until required for other purposes, we maintain cash and cash equivalents in deposit or money market accounts.